 Wallace has two daughters and a granddaughter.
 Her daughter Whitney Wallace is now a lawyer at her firm, while her younger daughter, Lane Wallace, has pursued a career in environmentally conscientious design and construction.
 Wallace and her family have been longtime supporters of the local Salisbury and Spencer communities; she has been a member of the Board of Trustees for Catawba College in Salisbury.
 She and her family have contributed significantly to various charities through the Mona Lisa and Lee Wallace Foundation.

 Whitney concentrates her practice on workers' compensation and civil litigation.
 She and her paralegal, Megan Hinson, love what they do and helping clients through difficult times.
-Whitney has tried numerous cases before the North Carolina Industrial Commission, including briefs and arguments made in the North Carolina Supreme Court and Court of Appeals.
+Whitney has tried numerous cases before the North Carolina Industrial Commission, including briefs and arguments made in the North Carolina Court of Appeals and Supreme Court.
 She is proud of her successes on behalf of injured workers.
 She additionally works on complex civil litigation, personal injury, wrongful death, consumer protection, and environmental litigation.

-Whitney is a member of the North Carolina State Bar, Rowan County Bar Association, American Association for Justice (AAJ), North Carolina Advocates for Justice (NCAJ), and the Public Justice Foundation (PJ).
-Outside of work, Whitney enjoys her family, friends, and giving back to her community.
-She is active on several boards in her community, including Historic Salisbury Foundation (HSF), the Convention Visitors’ Bureau (CVB), and Downtown Salisbury, Inc. (DSI).
-Whitney is married and has two amazing young daughters, Annie and Ella, who take up the vast majority of her non-work time.
-Her hobbies include fitting in exercise and travel whenever possible.
+Whitney is a member of the North Carolina State Bar, Rowan County Bar, Rowan County Bar Association, American Association for Justice (AAJ), North Carolina Advocates for Justice (NCAJ), and the Public Justice Foundation (PJ).
+Outside of work, Whitney holds leadership roles on three boards in her community and she and her husband Brannon, a veteran, support numerous local and statewide charities that support their values of helping veterans, children, education, access to health care, poverty, Rowan-Salisbury arts history & culture and tourism, and the environment.
+Whitney is the proud mother of two amazing young daughters, Annie and Ella, who take up the vast majority of her time outside of work.
+Her hobbies include fitting in friends, fun, exercise, and travel whenever possible.